dpaydrc20/Shicinals-Minter/README.md

 "Ribbit!"
 ```

-For pepinals, we introduce a couple extensions.
+For shicinals, we introduce a couple extensions.
 First, content may spread across multiple parts:

 ```
 "ord"